 Below is an approximation of this video’s audio content.
 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.

 With prevailing westerly winds over Japan, radioactive fallout from the Fukushima nuclear power plant tragedy was detected throughout North America at levels comparable to those seen 25 years earlier from Chernobyl—the only other category 7 nuclear event in history.

-The highest levels of radioactive iodine in rain water was found in Boise, Idaho and the highest levels in milk were found in San Francisco at levels ten times higher than the federal maximum allowed in drinking water, but below that which would be expected to pose a direct threat to U.S. public health.
+The highest levels of radioactive iodine in rainwater was found in Boise, Idaho, and the highest levels in milk were found in San Francisco—at levels ten times higher than the federal maximum allowed in drinking water, but below that which would be expected to pose a direct threat to U.S. public health.

-Of all the radiation released, only a tiny fraction of the fallout reached U.S. shores—most was absorbed by the Pacific Ocean.
+Of all the radiation released, only a tiny fraction of the fallout reached U.S. shores.
+Most was absorbed by the Pacific Ocean.
 What does that mean for seafood safety?

 Researchers measured the increase in radioactive polonium levels in semen after a single seafood meal.
 It caused a 300% spike in levels.
 Probably not enough to cause infertility, but that was just one meal.
 Whether the kind of dose you can get from eating seafood would be enough to damage sperm enough still needs to be established.
-You may have to eat as much as a pound of seafood a month, before one might realize harmful effects of the radiation.
+You may have to eat as much as a pound of seafood a month before one might realize the harmful effects of the radiation.

 Interestingly, there’s eight times more polonium in cooked shrimp than in raw shrimp.
 Isn’t that fascinating?
 They think it’s because most of the polonium is in the shrimps’ internal organs, which is released into the boiling water, and contaminates the muscle.
 So, gutting crustaceans before cooking may decrease radiation exposure.

 Please consider volunteering to help out on the site.